LiamYoungRWO/JS-Fresher/README.md

 ## Acknowledgments

-I swiped this layout and the exercizes from the "JavaScript Basics for Beginners" course. (https://www.udemy.com/course/javascript-basics-for-beginners), Mosh Hamadini does a great job of going through it all in a much better and more thurough manner... so guy get it off Udemy on a sale day and support it if the abridged version looks solid.
+I swiped this layout and the exercizes from the "JavaScript Basics for Beginners" course. (https://www.udemy.com/course/javascript-basics-for-beginners), Mosh Hamadini does a great job of going through it all in a much better and more thurough manner than I will... so go get it off Udemy on a sale day or otherwise, and support it if the abridged version looks solid.

 ---